vovapolu/ensime.github.io/editors/emacs/install.md

 **If you use Scala 2.12 you must install the Unstable edition**

 Note that "stable" means "versioned release jars exist", not "it has less bugs".
+Indeed, bugs are considered "documented behaviour".

 We assume that you already have [MELPA](http://melpa.org) set up as per our [Learning Emacs](/editors/emacs/learning) guide.